Joon-Park92/Zero-Shot-Translation-Transformer/README.md

 # A TensorFlow Zero-Shot translation implemented by Transformer
- * Google implement Zero-Shot translation by GNMT model.
-There are two experiments in this project.
+ * Google has released a zero-shot translation task through the GNMT model.
+The project will try to use the new model(Transformer) to perform translation tasks and experiment with the possibility of translating zero-shot through various languages.
  * First, You can train your translation model ( Transformer ) using `vanilla_transformer`
  * Second, You can have experiment of Zero-Shot translation using Transformer by `transformer_zero_shot`
  * Figure below this paragraph shows the concept of Zero-Shot translation